andrsschultz/legal-qa-synth/README.md

 # ensure .env has OPENAI_API_KEY or export it
 python generator.py --count 3 --model gpt-5
 ```
-- Paragraph selection is randomized per Q/A (only paragraphs with ≥2 versions are used), so `--count 3` targets 3 different paragraphs.
+- Paragraph and version selection are randomized per Q/A (paragraphs may repeat).
+Each Q/A is only generated if an LLM-based check finds a substantive change between consecutive versions.
 - Adjust `--temperature` and `--count` as needed.

 ### Outputs